chemmedia/knowledgeworker-embedded-asset-api/README.md

 ### `answered(answer: string | undefined, passed: boolean, score: number): void`
 This action is only for assets of type `question`, `question-with-custom-question-text` and `advanced-question`.

-This action should be triggered every time the user submits or revokes a answer.
-If the answer is a `string, the question is marked as evaluable.
+This action should be triggered every time the user submits or revokes an answer.
+If the answer is a `string`, the question is marked as evaluable.

 * `answer`
     * `undefined` if there is now answer yet or the answer is reverted by the user